prog-ammar/ds_project/README.md

 3. libmpg3 for MP3 playback
 4. An self made UI_template.h to make things easier

+## Concepts Used
+1. Cosine Similarity to Calculate similarity between two songs
+2. Graph to link similar songs
+3. Trie or Prefix Tree for Searching Effceintly
+4. Maps to Access Every Song in O(1) complexity
+5. An Doubly Linked List as an playlist that has each node as an song

 ## WorkFlow

 ### 1. When Program is Started
 files/final_songs_set.csv contains metadata about all the songs that is loaded when the program is started from which these things happen
-     1.An map that store each song id as an key and struct to that song as an value.
+1. An map that store each song id as an key and struct to that song as an value.
-     2.An Recommendation Graph is made by Calculating similarity.
+2. An Recommendation Graph is made by Calculating similarity.
-     3.An Playlist According to each genre
+3. An Playlist According to each genre
-     4.An Playlist According to each artist
+4. An Playlist According to each artist

 files/user_playlists.csv contains playlists that are made by user when program is started this file is also loaded.